cde-ev/cdedb2/doc/source/Introduction_Setup.rst

   Require all granted
   </Directory>

-note, that this is syntax for apache-2.4 (this differs from apache-2.2).
+note, that this is syntax for apache-2.4 (which differs from apache-2.2).

 Configure the application
 -------------------------